tektoncd/pipeline/docs/resources.md

 ### Storage Resource

-Storage resource represents blob storage, that contains either an object or directory.
-Adding the storage resource as an input to a Task will download the blob and allow the Task to perform the required actions on the contents of the blob.
+The `storage` resource represents blob storage, that contains either an object or directory.
+Adding the storage resource as an input to a `Task` will download the blob and allow the `Task` to perform the required actions on the contents of the blob.

 Only blob storage type